 Flower Power: Cherry blossoms blooming across Okinawa

-Nago Chuo Park is known for its grand scale presentation with 20,000 cherry blossoms.
+Nago Gusuku Koen (park) is known for its grand scale presentation with 20,000 cherry blossoms.
 The 170-acre park includes castle ruins known as “Nangusuku,” a playground, an area for hiking, and a promenade that runs through a forest and near a river.

 For visitors who go to Yambaru from the middle and southern part of the island, it will most likely take a couple of hours by car.
 Directions are not so complicated, but they may need some explanation for first-timers.